rokobo/Productivity-autotracker/README.md

   <img src="https://github.com/rokobo/Productivity-autotracker/blob/main/images/idle_warning.png?raw=true" width="300"/>
 </p>

 You also have the option to set your status as idle with the top-right button of the main page.
+Do note that the idle detection uses multiple sources of activity detection, specifically: audio, keyboard, mouse and specific fullscreen apps.
+If you press the button and move your mouse or forget to pause music, the idle status will be reverted.

-## Pages
+## **Pages**

 Pages are divided into three categories: Productivity, Analytics and Troubleshooting.